NCAR/NHUG/docs/blog/posts/2024-01-12-ssh-control-path.md

     **Detailed Discussion**

-      1. For demonstration purposes, we begin on a quiet client with no existing `ControlPath` instances (line 1).
+      1. For demonstration purposes, we begin on a quiet client with no existing `ControlPath` instances, as shown in line 1.
       2. On line 4 we start a new `ssh` session to `casper` to execute a remote command (`uptime`).
 You can see from the `ncar-two-factor:` prompt we are required to two-factor authenticate with Duo, as usual.

          Also, note that we were able to reference the short host name `casper` since our `~/.ssh/config` has this aliased to `casper.hpc.ucar.edu`.